 Study of the flora of the La Colonia Formation is a collaborative effort between researchers at several institutions, including the Gandolfo lab at Cornell University (Ithaca, New York) and the Museo Paleontológico Egidio Feruglio (Trelew, Chubut Province, Argentina).
 The primary goal of this project is to document the diversity of the flora.

 In 2010, Dr. María A. Gandolfo and Dr. Elizabeth J. Hermsen did field work in the La Colonia Formation with a team from the Museo Paleontológico Egidio Feruglio, and Dr. Ari Iglesias from the Museo de La Plata (La Plata, Argentina).
 The primary purpose of this trip was to collect data on the stratigraphy of the La Colonia Formation, although some fossil plant specimens were also collected.
-Images of the 2010 field season can be viewed by clicking on the appropriate link on the menu bar to the left.

 Much of the detailed work involved in describing and understanding species of fossil plants takes place in the lab.
 We employ many traditional methods of paleobotanical study, such as making observations, describing fossil species, and comparing fossil species to living plants, in order to understand the plants that we find in the field.
 In addition, we use modern analytical techniques to attempt to gain a more precise understanding of the evolutionary relationships of fossil and living plants.